mcollina/node-eps/XXX-asyncwrap-api.md

 // the scope of an enabled AsyncHook instance. asyncHook.disable();

-// Unlike disable(), prevent any hook callback from firing again in the future.
-// Future hooks can be added by running syncScope()/enable() again.
-// NOTE: Unsure this will make it into the initial release. asyncHook.remove();

 // The following are the callbacks that can be passed to createHook().

 // init() is called during object construction.
 The handle may not have